 - In the list of tabs on the Customize Ribbon Options window, select the tab you wish to rename and click Rename…

 - Type in the new name and click OK.

 You can also rename a group in the same way by selecting the group in the list and then clicking Rename.

 Your custom names, instead of the default names, then appear in the Ribbon.

 Add New Tab to the Ribbon

-- In Customize Ribbon Options, select in the Right hand list of tabs where you wish your new tab to go, and then click on New Tab.
+- In Customize Ribbon Options, select – in the list of tabs to the right – where you wish your new tab to go, and then click New Tab.

 This creates a new tab and a new group within that tab.

 - Click on the new tab, and then click Rename…